EdgeNet-project/edgenet-legacy-2024/docs/guides/unit_test_guides.md

     Begin the name of your test functions with Test followed by a descriptive name that highlights the functionality being tested.
 For example, `TestAddition()` or `TestCalculateTotal()`.
 Use camel case for the descriptive part of the test function names.

     The test functions should have the signature `func TestFoo(t *testing.T)`, where `Foo` is the name of the functionality being tested.
-Use the `*testing.T` type parameter to report failures and manage test state.
+Use the `*testing.T` type parameter to report failures and manage the test state.

 3. Table-Driven Testing